-• Loss or separation: This may include a death in the family, parental separation, divorce, hospitalisation, loss of friendships, family conflict, a family breakdown that

-- Life changes: This may include the birth of a sibling, moving house, changing schools or transitioning between schools. - Traumatic experiences: This may include abuse, neglect, domestic violence, bullying, violence, accidents or injuries. - Other traumatic incidents: This may include natural disasters or terrorist attacks.
+- Loss or separation: This may include a death in the family, parental separation, divorce, hospitalisation, loss of friendships, family conflict, a family breakdown that displaces the pupil, being taken into care or adopted, or parents being deployed in the armed forces. - Life changes: This may include the birth of a sibling, moving house, changing schools or transitioning between schools. - Traumatic experiences: This may include abuse, neglect, domestic violence, bullying, violence, accidents or injuries. - Other traumatic incidents: This may include natural disasters or terrorist attacks.